 A Boat ride to the Pak Ou Caves

 One day we took a narrow (rather unstable!) wooden boat down the river to the Pak Ou Caves, which are full of Buddhas of every shape and size.
 On our way, the boat broke down and we had to climb into another equally unstable boat that pulled up alongside us.
 Health and safety doesn’t exist in Laos.

 One of the highlights was watching the monk’s alms ceremony.
 Every morning, the monks would pad barefoot through the silent streets to collect rice and fruit in their alms bowls.
 The giving of alms is a closely observed tradition and according to Buddhism, is merit making for those who make offerings.
 It was a peaceful and spiritual ceremony and remains one of our most lingering images of Luang Prabang.

 Dining on Fried River Weed

 In the evenings we had dinner at one of the many good restaurants or drank cocktails as we watched the sun sink over the Mekong.
 Our favourite restaurant was Dyen Sabai, situated on the other side of the river.
 We had to cross a rickety bamboo bridge to reach it.
 It was a chilled hangout, where we sat on cushions eating fried river weed and drinking mango margaritas, surrounded by fairy lights and lanterns.

 There was a nightly handicraft market which we would regularly stroll through, where you could buy everything from cushion covers to slippers.
-Refreshingly, there was no hard sell techniques as there often are in Asia.
+Refreshingly, there was a lack of hard sell techniques so often used in Asia.